 The biggest and most important B2B sales trend to understand is that, for many industries, a primarily digital sales process is here to stay -- at least for a while.
 Consequently, this has also changed B2B marketing trends as well.

 Before COVID, companies used to buy and sell to one another through traditional interactions.
 This included

 The variety of touchpoints was important due to the long sales cycle that occurs in the B2B industry.
 Not to mention the number of word-of-mouth referrals and reliance on trustworthy relationships common for a B2B company.

 However, shifts in customer preferences have resulted in a greater demand for a digital presence.
 This transition has been easier for some businesses who already had a website established or rely on e-commerce.
 Others have had to build their digital presence from the ground up.

-Business websites spiked in value throughout 2020, and for a company to compete, it has to understand the key components of an effective digital presence.
+Business websites have spiked in value throughout the pandemic, and for a company to compete, it has to understand the key components of an effective digital presence.